HekarKET/E-commerce-website/README.md

 # E-commerce-website

-### This is a E commerce website made with python-django and vanilla javascript.
+### This is a E commerce website made with MERN stack.

 ### Some Features
 * **Easy UI** </br>